Best Online Adult-Gerontology Nurse Practitioner Programs in Texas

 Online & Campus Based - Visit Website

-The University of Texas Medical Branch's Adult-Gerontology Acute Care Nurse Practitioner (AGACNP) DNP track offers a comprehensive, flexible pathway for working nurses seeking advanced clinical expertise.
-This 12-semester hybrid program prepares nurses to deliver high-quality acute care across adult and gerontology settings.
-Designed for busy healthcare professionals, the curriculum combines online coursework with occasional on-campus seminars.
-Students complete 1,020 clinical hours, gaining advanced skills in complex patient care, diagnostics, and leadership.
-Admission requires a BSN from an accredited program, a minimum 3.0 GPA, one year of nursing experience, and professional references.
-With nationally recognized faculty and a focus on transforming healthcare, graduates are well-positioned to become expert practitioners addressing critical health needs.
+The Adult-Gerontology Acute Care Nurse Practitioner DNP track at The University of Texas Medical Branch offers a comprehensive 12-semester hybrid program for working nurses seeking advanced clinical expertise.
+This online-inclusive curriculum combines distance learning with occasional campus seminars and requires 1,020 clinical hours.
+Admission requires a BSN from an accredited program, minimum 3.0 GPA, one year of nursing experience, and professional references.
+No entrance exam is mentioned as required.
+With nationally recognized faculty and a focus on healthcare transformation, graduates gain advanced skills in complex patient care, diagnostics, and leadership to address critical health needs.

 BSN to DNP - Adult Gerontology Acute Care Nurse Practitioner